Human rights abuses in Balochistan: Military and paramilitary abuses

 The Frontier Corps (FC), Inter-Services Intelligence (ISI) agency, and other groups have been accused of "a decade-long campaign" of "pick up and dump" in which "Baloch nationalists, militants, or even innocent bystanders are picked up, disappeared, tortured, mutilated, and then killed".
 Pakistan's Inter-Services Intelligence (ISI) agency has been accused of massive human rights abuses in Balochistan by Human Rights Watch, with the enforced disappearance of hundreds of nationalists and activists.
 In 2008 alone, an estimated 1102 people were disappeared from the region.
 There have also been reports of torture.
 An increasing number of bodies are being found on roadsides, having been shot in the head.
 In July 2011, the Human Rights Commission of Pakistan issued a report on illegal disappearances in Balochistan which identified ISI and Frontier Corps as the perpetrators.
 According to journalist Malik Siraj Akbar, as of May 2015, "dozens of people are losing their lives every day" in "extra judicial killings committed by the Pakistani security forces" in the province of Balochistan.
 However, Pakistan security officials have rejected all allegations against them.

 In a 2012 statement to the Supreme Court of Pakistan, the Pakistani government denied allegations of the use of secret operations or death squads in Balochistan.
 Major General Obaid Ullah Khan Niazi, commander of the 46,000 paramilitary Frontier Corps (FC) stationed in Balochistan, claimed that "militants are using FC uniforms to kidnap people and malign our good name."
 Similarly, Baloch separatist militants have also been found using military uniforms which resemble the ones used by Frontier Corps while carrying out their activities.

 Balochistan's former chief minister, Sardar Akhtar Jan Mengal, in a statement to the Supreme Court, claimed that the current civil disturbances in Balochistan were a direct result of "enforced disappearances".

+On 25 May 2025, Farhatullah Babar, head of the Pakistan People's Party Human Rights Committee, commented on the state's crackdown on the Baloch Yakjehti Committee (BYC), stating that in several cases, individuals killed during military operations and later identified through DNA testing were found to be among those previously reported as missing.

 Religious persecution of minorities

 According to the Human Rights Commission of Pakistan (HRCP) and Al Jazeera, there has been a surge in religious extremism in Balochistan, with banned terrorist organizations such as Lashkar-i-Jhangvi and Pakistani Taliban targeting Hindus, Shias (including Hazaras), and Zikris, resulting in the migration of over 210,000 Shias, Zikris, and Hindus from Baluchistan to other parts of Pakistan.
-A further 90,000 ethnic Punjabis have also fled due to campaigns against Punjabis by Balochi militants.
+A further 90,000 ethnic Punjabis have also fled and been killed due to campaigns against Punjabis by Balochi militants.

 The Baloch Liberation Front has also targeted Zikris in the province.